zeyad-mansour/lunar/README.md

 - Use TensorRT for faster inference
 - Train a model to detect players better than the YOLOv5s person detection
 - Explore combining real-time object detection with k-means pixel clustering
-- Implement better player tracking
+- Implement better player tracking with support for controller
 - Make an easy-to-use GUI

 ## Contributing